 Producers: Ray Colcord, Jack Douglas, Bob Ezrin

 Streamlining the below-the-belt boogie that Aerosmith had already perfected on their first album, each of the eight tracks on Get Your Wings absolutely kick ass.
 The ballads “Seasons of Wither” and “Spaced” aren’t quite on the level of “Dream on,” but the bluesy “Woman of the World,” the drum-led “S.O.S.
 (Too Bad),” the graveyard stomp of “Same Old Song and Dance,” and the rhythmic perfection of “Train Kept A-Rollin” all expand on the burgeoning Aerosmith formula.
 But as great as all of these tracks are nothing could touch the apocalyptic “Lord of the Thighs” which features one of the most hypnotic opening riffs in Rock n’ Roll history.
-It’s Aerosmith’s greatest song bar none and it ensures that Get Your Wings remains one of the all-time greats.
+It’s certainly among the top five Aerosmith songs ever recorded and it ensures that Get Your Wings remains one of the all-time greats.